-The change notices in the Implementation Manual are intended to provide customer utilities with specific notice on changes to BPA reimbursement rates, savings for measures, etc. The existing notice for making such changes is six months.
+The change notices in the Implementation Manual are intended to provide customer utilities with specific notice on changes to BPA reimbursement rates, savings for measures, etc. The existing notice for making such changes is six months.5

-BPA will refine the scope of changes covered by the change notice policy to include savings decreases in addition to the previously established negative changes: reimbursement decreases, requirements increases and the deletion of existing measures.
+In the Post-2011 Review, BPA refined the scope of changes covered by the change notice policy to include savings decreases in addition to the previously established negative changes: reimbursement decreases, requirements increases and the deletion of existing measures.

-BPA will publish the IM annually on October 1 beginning October 1, 2015.
+BPA publishes the IM annually on October 1st.
 Changes that require notice will be announced the previous April in a separate changes document.
-BPA's new change notice policy will be as follows:
+BPA's change notice policy is as follows:6